mikecann/mikecann.co.uk/public/posts/ai-profanity-checking-in-battletabs/post.md

 }
 ```

-We set the temperature to very low as we wanted it to give consistent outputs given the same inputs, but im not sure how well that works.
+We set the temperature to very low as we wanted it to give consistent outputs given the same inputs, but im not sure is that makes much difference.

 We have quite a long prompt, this was based on recommendations from [awesome chat gpt prompts](https://github.com/f/awesome-chatgpt-prompts).

-We also had add the `the phrase is: '${phrase}'`, instead of simply providing the phrase because for some reason the AI would still get confused and try to respond to the phrase rather than the system message:
+We also added the `the phrase is: '${phrase}'`, instead of simply providing the phrase because for some reason the AI would still get confused and try to respond to the phrase rather than the system message:

 [![](./whoops.png)](./whoops.png)